SenorWaffleCook/LillyPak-Starbound/README.md

 - [x] Wired Padlocks
 - [x] Wire Overhaul

----

 ## **Legal**:

-Most of these mod(s) of these mods are not owned by Nire Inicana, or thakyZ.
+Most of these mod(s) of these mods are not owned by thakyZ.
-I did not ask for permission to use these mods in my mod pack - **YET**
+I am currently getting all the permissions for these mods, so that I can release this mod pack publicly.
-This mod pack is supposed to be private (for now) but is posted on here for the convenience of Github.
+This mod pack is supposed to be private (**for now**) but is posted on here for the convenience of Github.

----

 ## **My mods Legal**:

 The Lilly Co.
 Mods are under the **Apache License**.